TCLamnidis/BareBonesBash/README.md

 Once we've logged in the `~` points to a different home directory, as you are on a different machine.
-However, all of the commands you've learned so far will still work the same. ;).
+However, all of the commands you've learned so far will still work the same :wink:.
 You can double check both of these by typing `pwd`.

 It is important to keep your corner of the servers well organised, and the trick to doing that is making your own directories.
 Often _a lot_ of them.